postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-cookies.md

 ## Capture cookies with Postman Interceptor

 Postman Interceptor is a Chrome extension that captures network requests directly from Chrome and saves them to Postman.
-You can use Interceptor to continuously sync the cookies in your Chrome browser with the [Postman cookie jar](/docs/sending-requests/cookies/).
+You can use Interceptor to continuously sync the cookies in your Chrome browser to the [Postman cookie jar](/docs/sending-requests/cookies/).
 You can then use the synced cookies when sending requests in Postman.

 > The cookie jar always has the latest value for a given cookie.
 If you need to observe how cookie values change during a request flow, start an [Interceptor debug session](/docs/sending-requests/capturing-request-data/interceptor/).